Alabama Plumbing License: How to Become a Plumber in Alabama

 How to Get a Plumbers License in Alabama

 WORK EXPERIENCE: If you wish to become a Master Plumber, you will need to repeat the process above.
-You will need a minimum of a year working as a Journeyman Plumber under a licensed Master Plumber before you can apply to take the Master Plumber Examination.
+You will need to work a minimum of a year as a Journeyman Plumber under a licensed Master Plumber before you can apply to take the Master Plumber Examination.

 PROVIDE PROOF OF INSURANCE: All applicants must file evidence of workers' compensation insurance.
 If you own your own business, you must have a minimum amount of insurance —$300,000 for property damage, $100,000 general liability insurance— and submit a copy of your insurance certificate to the Examining Board.